 |What Shelf-Stable Foods Can I Sell in Washington, DC?||Food must have been approved by the Department of Public Health.|

 |Can I Sell Refrigerated Baked Goods in Washington, DC?||No|

 |Can I Sell Acidified or Pickled Foods in Washington, DC?||No|

 |Can I Sell Low-Acid Canned Goods in Washington, DC?||No|

 |Can I Sell Fermented Foods in Washington, DC?||No|

 Many states regulate “cottage food,” meaning food made in a home kitchen for sale.
 Cottage food producers in Washington, D.C., may sell “non-potentially hazardous” goods, which generally means products that do not require time or temperature control for safety.
 Examples include homemade breads, cakes, cookies, brownies, fudge, cotton candy, brittles, dry goods, pastries, honey, syrups, vinegars, cereals, dried fruits, pasta, jams, jellies, granolas, fruit leathers, nuts and seeds.
 Prohibited items include pickles, juices, ketchups, salsas and anything containing meat.

 |Sales and Venue Restrictions||Washington, DC|

 |Where Can I Sell Homemade Food Direct to Consumers in Washington, DC?||Only at farmers’ markets and at public events.|

 In the District of Columbia, cottage food producers may sell their products directly to consumers online and at farmers’ markets and special events.
 Other options include home delivery and pickup.
-New rules adopted in 2020 also allow cottage food sales at retail outlets like grocery stores and restaurants.
 Once approved, cottage food producers in Washington, D.C., face no sales limit.
 Prior to 2020, the limit was $25,000 per year.